Laci1953/RC2014-CPM/te/readme.txt

 I made a major improvement, allowing text files with long lines to be processed (lines with up to 145 chars for 80 column screens, up to 115 chars for 64 column screens).

 I have now also a TE adapted for Bill Shen's Z80ALL (Z80 at 25MHz, 4 x 32KB RAM, VGA 48x64, keyboard).
+Text files up to 64KB can be edited.
 This version is fast enough to allow handling large files without the handicap of long waiting interval until the whole file is read - some seconds are enough...

 September 2023
 --------------